authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 s: Selector (plain-text; REQUIRED).
 The location of the BIMI DNS record, when combined with the 'd' key value pair.

-d: Domain (plain-text; OPTIONAL).
-The domain to lookup of the BIMI DNS record.
-If not present, the DNS record defaults back to the domain in the RFC 5322 From header, and then possibly to the organizational domain (see #indicator_discovery).

 The BIMI-Selector header SHOULD be DKIM-signed.

 The following are brief examples on BIMI record discovery, see #indicator_discovery for full description.